thewheat/covidbn-resources/Readme.md

       - For events organised in halls, the limit of 300 people is still maintained in compliance with existing health guidelines, including the use of QR codes.
 However, the event organizer must also ensure that each attendee undergoes an ART test before attending the event.

-**Usage of Bruhealth for ART Report & Discontinuation of http://www.moh.gov.bn/ARTReport website** ([Source: MoH Press Release 26th February 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1170))
-- BruHealth application now has an "ART" feature to report ART results in the BruHealth application
-- Use of the previously used ARTreport website has been discontinued
-- Members of the public are also reminded to update their health status in the BruHealth application daily to help the Ministry of Health to monitor your health.

 * * *